NamiLab/Thermite/README.md

 }
 ```

+> **Note**:
-> **Note:** The script will be automatically deleted after the burn time has passed (Default burn time is 120 seconds), or if the script is used once.
+> The script will be automatically deleted after the burn time has passed (Default burn time is 120 seconds), or if the script is used once.
 > Another thing to note is that if the fetch succeeds, the Content-Type will be `text/plain`, otherwise it will be `application/json`.